-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about changes in a child’s body and other things that can signal a problem that may need medical care.
+Use the menu to see other pages.

 Many of the symptoms can be described using an acronym provided by The Pediatric Oncology Resource Center.

-Continued, unexplained weight loss
+- Continued, unexplained weight loss

-Headaches, often with early morning vomiting
+- Headaches, often with early morning vomiting

-Increased swelling or persistent pain in the bones, joints, back, or legs
+- Increased swelling or persistent pain in the bones, joints, back, or legs

-Lump or mass, especially in the abdomen, neck, chest, pelvis, or armpits
+- Lump or mass, especially in the abdomen, neck, chest, pelvis, or armpits

-Development of excessive bruising, bleeding, or rash
+- Development of excessive bruising, bleeding, or rash

-Constant, frequent, or persistent infections
+- Constant, frequent, or persistent infections

-A whitish color behind the pupil
+- A whitish color behind the pupil

-Nausea that persists or vomiting without nausea
+- Nausea that persists or vomiting without nausea

-Constant tiredness or noticeable paleness
+- Constant tiredness or noticeable paleness

-Eye or vision changes that occur suddenly and persist
+- Eye or vision changes that occur suddenly and persist

-Recurring or persistent fevers of unknown origin
+- Recurring or persistent fevers of unknown origin

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
+If you are concerned about any changes, please talk with your child’s doctor.
 Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+This is to help figure out the cause of the problem, called a diagnosis.

-If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+You may use the menu to choose a different section to read in this guide.